This post may contain affiliate links. Please read my privacy policy.

 What Is Roti

-Roti canai is a very popular flatbread in Malaysia, just like naan.
+Roti canai is one of the most popular flatbreads in Malaysia, just like Naan.

-Originating from southern India, it is sometimes called roti paratha or roti prata (Singaporean version).
-They are made famous in Malaysia by Mamak (Muslim-Indian) hawkers and street vendors who modified the Indian paratha recipe to suit the local palate.
+It originated in southern India and is sometimes called roti paratha or roti prata, especially in Singapore.
+In Malaysia, it became famous thanks to Mamak (Muslim-Indian) hawkers and street vendors who put their own twist on the traditional paratha to suit local tastes.

-What I love most about roti canai is how crispy and flaky the outside becomes while the inside remains soft and buttery.
-It is usually served as a side dish with curry or daal.
-However, some people like to eat it on its own or with a sprinkle of sugar.
+What I love about roti canai is how the outside gets perfectly crispy and flaky, while the inside stays soft and buttery.
+It’s usually served as a side dish with curry or daal, but many people, including myself, enjoy it just on its own or with a sprinkle of sugar.

 Is Roti Canai The Same As Roti Paratha